JohnrodSosmena1/JohnrodSosmena1/README.md

 ###

-📚 I'm new in programming and I am interested in developing website<br🎯 Goals: To be a web developer</p>
+📚 I'm new in programming and I am interested in developing website<br 🎯 Goals: To be a web developer</p>

 ###